-TP: For the benefit of readers who may not be familiar with Moacir Santos, explain who he was and why he is so significant.
+TP: To benefit readers who may need to become more familiar with Moacir Santos, explain who he was and why he is so significant.

 ML: Moacir was a great Brazilian songwriter.
 Arguably the best one of all, with all due respect to Antonio Carlos Jobim and everybody else.
 But he wasn’t just about Bossa Nova and Samba.
 He grew up in Pernambuco in the country’s northeast region and was exposed to the backwoods area.
 He also traveled a lot, played with many bands in that area, and was exposed to music other than Bossa Nova and Samba, so he used a lot of rhythms unfamiliar to this country.
 Eventually, he moved to Rio and Sao Paulo, becoming a conductor and movie writer.